EZLiang/SudokuSAT/README.md

 ## Using SudokuSAT
 First, if `sudoku.txt` is missing or empty, run `init.py` to fix this problem.

-Then run `python main.py [input]`, or whatever you Python 3 command is. `input` is optional, if provided it specifies a path to a file in the format described in [Inputting a Sudoku](#inputting-a-sudoku).
+Then run `python main.py [input]`, or whatever command you use to run a Python 3 file. `input` is optional, if provided it specifies a path to a file in the format described in [Inputting a Sudoku](#inputting-a-sudoku).
 Otherwise, input a Sudoku in that format line by line into stdin.